 What is a Noise Gate Pedal?

-Reducing Pedal Noise
+Suppress Pedal Noise

-Reducing Single Coil Hum
+Reduce Single Coil Hum

-Eliminating Sounds from Unpredictable Mains Supplies
+Eliminate Sounds from Unpredictable Mains Supplies

 When you’re gigging, you can plug into some dodgy and dirty mains supplies.
-Unfortunately, this can lead to a mighty buzz or humming through your amp.
+Unfortunately, this often leads to a loud buzz or humming through your amp.
 One of these gizmos will stop this noise from ever reaching your amp, by just not letting it through.
 You only have to set the threshold appropriately.

 Giving Clarity to High Gain Sounds